ICHRA administration for first-timers

 To be ERISA compliant, your organization must have a specific procedure for declining reimbursement requests and appeals.

-If you’re declining one of your employee’s reimbursement requests, you must notify them within 30 days of receiving their request.
-If you declined it because your employee didn’t provide enough information for you to process their request, your employee has 45 days from the day you notified them to get you the missing information.
+- If you’re declining one of your employee’s reimbursement requests, you must notify them within 30 days of receiving their request.

 You can approve the reimbursement request if the new information has everything you need.
 If not, your employee can appeal the declined request under ERISA.
 During the appeals process, you must follow regulations issued by ERISA and the Department of Labor and the procedures outlined in your plan documents.

-You can proceed with the reimbursement request if the result favors the participant.
+You can proceed with the reimbursement request if the result favors the employee.

 4. Paying reimbursements